Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Why is this happening, and what can parents and other adults do to best support the teens in their lives?
+Why is this happening?
+And what can parents and other adults do to best support the teens in their lives?
 Dr. Benore helps us look beyond the headlines and statistics to figure it all out.

-It can be all too easy for adults to forget or downplay how stressful the teen years really are.
-“The standard teen experience can be a chaotic environment,” Dr. Benore says.
+“The standard teen experience can be chaotic,” Dr. Benore says.
 “No one who is depressed wants to feel depressed, but teenagers especially struggle with modifying their emotions.”

 At puberty, some parts of teens’ brains are fully developed, like the part responsible for generating emotions — but other functions are still in development, including the ability to manage and regulate those emotions.
 In other words, teens have big feelings that they can’t always figure out how to deal with.

-Common stressors on teen mental health include:
+Common stressors on teen and young adult mental health include:

 • Pressure to achieve academically.